iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Fenchel Rockafellar Duality.md

 ---
 ### **Examples**

+For a preliminary example, see [Apply Fenchel Rockafellar Dual to Linear Program](../../AMATH%20515%20Optimization%20Fundamentals/Apply%20Fenchel%20Rockafellar%20Dual%20to%20Linear%20Program.md).

 We make some examples that illustrate some subtleties behind the Fenchel Rockafaller duality, especially about the existence of the minimizers for the primal and the dual problems.

 **Example 1 | Non-Existence of Minimizers**